 Truck Insurance Coverages

 A commercial truck insurance policy is made up of many different parts called coverages.
 The auto liability coverage is the primary coverage needed to be able to drive on the road.
 Because of this, it is the most expensive part of any insurance policy.

 The term “full coverage” gets thrown around a lot but to have full coverage means you have every single coverage available, which isn’t realistic for companies trying to watch their bottom line.

 Commercial truck insurance coverages

-Lean about what coverages might be needed for your business.
+Lean about what truck insurance coverages might be needed for your trucking business.

 - Auto Liability: This coverage is the primary coverage in any auto policy.
 The primary purpose of this coverage is to protect the public from injury and/or property damage resulting from an accident where you are deemed at fault.